Affordable Apartment Primer

 EMPOWERING NYC TENANTS

 Keep the Heat On.
 NYC landlords are required to keep apartment temperatures above 55 degrees at night and 68 degrees during the day between October 1 and May 31, but thousands of New Yorkers go through the winter with inadequate or no heat, and fear retaliation from landlords if they complain to 311.
-Heatseek is a new nonprofit program that will place heat sensors to track and transmit impartial, continuous data to hold landlords accountable.
-Learn more about the pilot program and sign up to receive a sensor once available to the general public: http://app.heatseek.org/resources.
+Heatseek is a nonprofit program that places heat sensors to track and transmit impartial, continuous data to hold landlords accountable.
+Learn more here: http://app.heatseek.org/

 Make Your Case.
 The city’s process for tenants to address building and landlord complaints can be long and complicated, and often favors landlords.
-JustFixNYC is a new app that will help tenants make their case in a simpler, faster, and much more effective way.
-Learn more about this pilot, connect with immediate help, and get notified when the app is available to the general public: http://beta.justfix.nyc/
+JustFixNYC is a new app that helps tenants make their case in a simpler, faster, and much more effective way.
+Learn more: http://beta.justfix.nyc/

 Using 311.
 All New Yorkers can call 311 for information and to register complaints, and we advise callers to record the confirmation number(s) given to them by the 311 operator they speak with as documentation for further action.